 Spaying is the surgical removal, performed under full anesthesia, of a female animal’s ovaries and uterus.
 Spaying has many benefits, including health and behavioral advantages for your pet and the social benefit of preventing a contribution to overpopulation.

-Before your dog or cat can be spayed, we need to do pre-anesthetic blood work to ensure that there are no issues with either the kidneys or liver.
+Before your dog or cat can be spayed, we need to do pre-anesthetic blood work to ensure there aren’t issues with either the kidneys or liver.
 The kidneys and liver filter the anesthesia from the bloodstream.
 Therefore, any problem with either of these two may be a hazard to a pet undergoing anesthesia.
-It is possible for there to be issues which do not show any outward symptoms, yet could still endanger the health of your pet under anesthesia.
+It is possible for there to be issues that do not show any outward symptoms yet could still endanger your pet’s health under anesthesia.

 Having your pet spayed is the best way to make sure she lives a long and healthy life with you and your family.